lukaskornis/RingMesh/README.md

 This code is released under the MIT license.

 ### Authors
-The original author of this script is Viktor Kornilov, but you are welcome to submit pull requests and contribute to this project.
+The original author of this script is Lukas Kornilovas, but you are welcome to submit pull requests and contribute to this project.